 Signe Danler, a lifelong gardener and plant nerd, brought her passion for plants to OSU and earned a Masters of Agriculture degree in 2014.
 Her wide-ranging interests were fulfilled by coursework in Horticulture, Urban Forestry, Environmental Science, and Soil Science.
 Her particular area of focus is urban horticulture and applying ecological principles to landscape design and maintenance.
 She is now teaching sustainable gardening as instructor of the online OSU Extension Master Gardener course, and designing ecologically sensitive gardens as a landscape designer.

-Aaron Anderson is a M.S. student broadly interested in how ecological function can be incorporated into urban and agricultural landscapes.
+Aaron Anderson graduated with a Ph.D. in Horticulture.
+His dissertation focused on understanding insect association with native plants in garden systems.
 After dabbling in entomology, restoration ecology, and biological control, he became interested in studying urban systems.
 Aaron is fascinated by native beneficial insect conservation, especially in understanding how such species use urban green spaces as habitat to in turn inform how we manage these areas.
 He currently works as a Pesticide Program Specialist with the Xerces Society.
 Aaron was a 2021 AAAS Mass Media Fellow, where he reported on everything from heat waves to tech business news, and wrote long form stories on the tensions between growers and conservation biologists around an endangered species.

-Lucas Costner is an undergraduate student pursuing a Bachelor of Science in Horticulture with a focus on Ecological Landscapes and Urban Forestry.
+Lucas Costner was an undergraduate student pursuing a Bachelor of Science in Horticulture with a focus on Ecological Landscapes and Urban Forestry.
 Motivated by the belief that improving human habitat also means working with and blurring the line between the built and natural worlds, he is primarily interested in the interrelations between ecology, sustainability, and horticulture in urban environments.
 Lucas was integral to the early establishment and success of Aaron’s Ph.D. project on insect associations with native wildlflowers of the Pacific Northwest.